UKHO/docs/security/ManagingSecurityConcerns/ManagingSecurityConcerns.md

 - Team implements a fix for the security concern.
 - The fix is deployed and tested.
 - Any testing tools that indicated an issue are to retest the issue to ensure this has been resolve or that new issues are not being presented.
+- Update Risk PBI with any information that supports your remediation (PRs, supporting test results, pipeline successes)

 :arrow_down: